 Multicharts

-- Multicharts does not come with any pre-built data feed, so you have a freedom of choice of using all popular data providers.
+- Multicharts does not come with any pre-built data feed, so you have the freedom of choice of using all popular data providers.

-- Operating Data Sources tool – tool used to manage data sources
+- Operating Data Sources tool – a tool used to manage data sources

-- Quote Manager – tool used to manage database
+- Quote Manager – a tool used to manage database

 - Read more about Multicharts data feed